spec0p/pg-docs/sdk-js.md

 <a name="install"></a>
 <h3 data-magellan-destination="install">Install</h3>

 Download [the Phune Gaming SDK directly from GitHub](https://github.com/phune-gaming/pg-sdk-js/releases) and unzip it somewhere.
-Then copy the `dist` folder to the javascript folder for your game (i.e. `js` folder inside `your-game-id` folder).
+Then copy the contents of the `dist` folder to the javascript folder for your game (i.e. `js` folder inside `your-game-id` folder).

 Alternatively, if you use [Bower](http://bower.io/), you can install the JavaScript SDK from the command-line.
 From the root of `your-game-id` folder run: